vikrantkale1201/Flight-Reservation-System-Spring-boot-React-MySql/README.md

 E-DAC Project (may 2021, IACSD PUNE)

-# BookMyFlight
-User interface developed for BookMyFlight using React.js Library BookMyFlight is an Flight reservation/booking system.
+User interface developed for Flight Reservation System using React.js Library Flight Reservation System is an Flight reservation/booking system.
 The backend API is built in Spring boot

 # Features